Gazetteer of the Persian Gulf, Oman and Central Arabia: Contents

 The gazetteer is a 5000-page document divided into two volumes; the first details the region's history and the second details its geography.
 The geography portion of the gazetteer was completed first and was published in 1908.
 The history portion of the gazetteer was only completed and published in 1915, one year after Lorimer himself died in a shooting accident.

 History

-Titled "History, geography and genealogy", the volume was split into three sections which were divided by ethnicity.
-Section 1 (the Arab section) was dedicated to the history of the Persian Gulf, central Arabia and Ottoman Iraq.
-Section 2 (the Persian section) regarded the history of Persia with particular reference to the predominantly-Arab populated region of Arabistan.
-Section 3 consisted of 19 genealogical charts pertaining to the ruling families of the region.
+The "Historical" volume is divided into three parts.
+Part 1 is dedicated to the general history of the Persian Gulf, central Arabia and Ottoman Iraq.
+Part 2 starts with particular reference to Arabistan, followed by Makran and the Persian costs and islands.
+It also includes 19 appendices on various subjects.
+Part 3 consists of 21 genealogical charts pertaining to the ruling families of the region.

 The research was compiled from Lorimer's own notes and the work of colleagues such as J.A.
 Saldanha and C.H.
 Gabriel and ranged from the 17th to the 20th centuries.